 This is the most expensive part of building a cob house.

 The short answer is yes.
 Anyone can build cob.
 You can find the materials yourself, or at a friend’s property.

 Contact The City/State

-Cob is considered an off-the-grid home.
-Before planning your new cob building, contact an official to make sure that you know the codes.
-You can look up the number for the government officials who know the city code in your area.
+Cob is an off-the-grid home.
+Before planning your new cob project, contact a local official to make sure that you know the codes.

 Draw up your plans, taking time to consider the practical side.
 It’s a good idea to have an expert look over them.
 But if you can’t find one, any architect can point out any red flags that you may not notice.